 We developed a Bayesian analysis framework of the simulated ALP-induced gamma-ray signal (fully convolving with the instrument response function), demonstrating that we can claim evidence for the pion contribution on top of the $NN$ one.
 On the other hand, the parameter reconstruction of the $NN + \pi N$ model is limited by the persistence of large degenerancies due to the poor energy resolution and effective area at low energy, depleting the sensitivity to the $NN$ peak, at least in the first second after the burst's onset.
 At later times, we demonstrated that the parameter reconstruction becomes more reliable.
 Therefore, while the reconstruction of $E_{NN}^0$ is technically challenging in the presence of a strong pionic component, it becomes feasible after the decay of this contribution, i.e.~starting from two seconds after the core bounce.

 In absence of pion contribution, instead, the \fermi-LAT performance is sufficient to achieve a satisfactory reconstruction of the spectral fitting parameters already within the first second after the onset.
 In particular, we showed how the inference of the average energy parameter $E_{NN}^0$ is key to providing information on the average PNS temperature.
 In the future, these limitations can be overcome by gamma-ray instruments covering sub-GeV energies (at least down to a few MeV) up to $100$ MeV.
-With a field-of-view comparable to the LAT, instruments like e.g.~GRAMS~\cite{Aramaki:2019bpi} and AMEGO-X~\cite{Fleischhack:2021mhc}, e-ASTROGAM~\cite{e-ASTROGAM:2016bph} will provide larger effective areas, a better energy resolution and improved sensitivity at energies relevant for the discrimination between the bremsstrahlung and pion conversion.
+With a field-of-view comparable to the LAT, instruments like e.g.~GRAMS~\cite{Aramaki:2019bpi}, AMEGO-X~\cite{Fleischhack:2021mhc}, e-ASTROGAM~\cite{e-ASTROGAM:2016bph} will provide larger effective areas, a better energy resolution and improved sensitivity at energies relevant for the discrimination between the bremsstrahlung and pion conversion.
 Therefore, they can play a pivotal role in the detection and characterization of a future core-collapse SN in the Galaxy after the end of the {\it Fermi}-LAT operational period.
 Finally, the use of CubeSats (like the funded COSI~\cite{Tomsick:2021wed}) can significantly increase the sky coverage, at the expenses of flux sensitivity though.